Parent Guide

 If a person involved is a member of the PHA (including players, coaches, managers, parents and volunteers) has taken part in bullying behavior, a warning will be given.
 If the behavior continues, that person may be suspended or excluded from the rink for up to three full games.
 Any further incidents will be referred to the PHA Board for further action.
 These followup actions can include further warnings, discussions with parents, further suspensions or exclusions, ineligibility for tournaments and playoffs, and removal from the team.

-Hockey is a team sport and attendance at all practices, games, and tournaments is part of the commitment that your child, and your family, is making to their teammates and coaches.
+Hockey is a team sport and attendance at all practices, games, and tournaments is part of the commitment that your child and your family is making to their teammates and coaches.
 A typical week at Putnam includes at least two hours of practice and two games, with travel times of up to 90 minutes from Putnam.
 Putnam understands that 100% attendance over the course of the season at all events may not be possible.
 The expectation is that players will make every effort to honor their commitment to their team.
 In all cases where an event will be missed, the reason for missing should be conveyed to the coach as soon as practical and preferably at least 24 hours before the event.

-Players who accept a position on a Putnam travel team agree to attend two out of town tournaments and an end of season state tournament.
+Players who accept a position on a Putnam travel team agree to attend two out-of-town tournaments and an end-of-season state tournament.
 Putnam practices in the weeks immediately preceding state tournaments are mandatory.

 While on Trinity Pawling School Grounds